PARENTS & COMMUNITY

-“ The remarkable thing is, we have a choice everyday regarding the attitude we will embrace for that day. ”
+“ The remarkable thing is, we have a choice every day regarding the attitude we will embrace for that day. ”

-If everyone is thinking "outside the box", are we really thinking "outside the box"?
+from "The Bottom of the Pool" by Andy Andrews...If everyone is thinking "outside the box", are we really thinking "outside the box"?
 Maybe we need to take it up a notch and go "beyond" outside the box!

 Fortunately for me, the superintendent vacancy opened at South Vermillion, and, as the story goes, the rest is history.
 I have thoroughly enjoyed my time at South Vermillion.
-There is a great sense of pride having this position knowing that I am charged with the education of the students in our community.
-I considered my role as superintendent with a great deal of responsibility and what to be accountable to all our stakeholders.
+There is a great sense of pride in having this position knowing that I am charged with the education of the students in our community.
+I take my role as superintendent with a great deal of responsibility and what to be accountable to all our stakeholders.

 David A. Chapman, Superintendent